Content Mapping: The Ultimate Step-By-Step Guide

 1. Define Your Content Marketing Purpose and Goals

-Before developing a website content map for your business, you should be clear about your goals first.
+Before developing a content strategy map for your business, you should be clear about your goals first.
 More specifically, what short-term and long-term goals does your business want to achieve?

 How does your content strategy align with those goals?
 Whom are you trying to help with your business and content strategy, and why?